smartcarecode/LearningJourney/README.md

 > **Note:** Following the Data Life Cycle properly ensures that your data remains secure, organized, and compliant with privacy and retention standards.

-# 🔐 Cryptography & Encryption: A Beginner-Friendly Guide with Real-Life Examples
+# 🔐 Cryptography & Encryption

 > 📌 **Cryptography** isn't just for spies or secret agents — it’s everywhere around you!
 From unlocking your phone to online shopping, encryption protects your data every single day.